panicsteve/shutup-css/README.md

 ## How do I install it on my computer?

 The simplest way to use shutup.css on a conventional desktop or laptop computer is with a browser extension.
-There are official extensions available for most browsers:
+There are official extensions available for all mainstream browsers:

 * [Shut Up for Chrome][ext-chrome]
 * [Shut Up for Safari][ext-safari] (macOS and iOS)